se-edu/learningresources/contents/regex/Regex.md

 Secondly, a phone number must have 8 digits.
 This is specified by `[\d]{8}`. `[\d]` matches a single digit from 0-9, and `{8}` means that `[\d]` is repeated 8 times.
 Putting them together, `[\d]{8}` matches a string of 8 digits.

-As we can see, the pattern `(65)?[\d]{8}` when translated to simple english, means 'Look for a string of 8 numerical digits, that may have an extra `65` in front of it'.
+As we can see, the pattern `(65)?[\d]{8}` when translated to simple English, means 'Look for a string of 8 numerical digits, that may have an extra `65` in front of it'.
 This satisfies our criteria for matching a phone number, so we can use it to search our text.
 Here are some examples of matching strings:

 ```
 6591234567